 |

-In order
+In order to

-- lifts her rod tip to break surface
+- lifts her rod tip

-tension on the
+to break surface tension on the line

-- sweeps the line and fly horizontally
+- sweeps the line

 to her right

-- which aligns the 'anchor'
+- which aligns the

-with the target
+'anchor' with the target

-- lifts the rod vertically to form a 'D' loop
+vertically to form a 'D' loop & faces the

-faces the target
+target

-- makes a
+- makes a forward

 Notice

-tension and ensure that fly, line and 'D' loop are all in line
+ensure that fly, line and 'D' loop are all in line

 with the target. |